 It took me exactly 39 years to realize that I am who I am and that it’s OK to not be like everyone else.
 I’m an introvert with a very low threshold for BS and small talk who can read people.
 Who knew?!
 Trying to impress others?
 So 4 years ago.

 I give way less crap about what others think of me now.
-I can literally fall down in a crowded place and get back up and not really care a whole lot.
+I can literally fall down in a crowded place and get back up and not really care.
 For someone that couldn’t eat a whole apple on the subway in the not so distant past, this one blows my 39-year-old mind.

 So I found this thing on my skin…